novino0001/Langchain-basics/Langchain-basic/chains/readme.md

 ******************************chains in Langchain-******************************
-These are the outpus of every chain file
+These are the outputs of console of  every chain file

 simple chaining--------------